DrAlexLiu/OctoPrint-PiNozCam/README.md

 #### **Pi with Cooling Fan**

-- Raspberry Pi 5(x64, >=4GB): 37 images / minute (Highly Recommend)
+- Raspberry Pi 5(>=2GB): 37 images / minute (Highly Recommend)

   Example: Use [Octoprint_deploy](https://github.com/paukstelis/octoprint_deploy) to install the Octoprint and then install PiNozCam
-- Raspberry Pi 4B(x32, >=2GB) : 9 images / minute (Recommend)
+- Raspberry Pi 4B(>=2GB) : 9 images / minute (Recommend)

   Example: Use [RPi Imager to flash OctoPi](https://www.raspberrypi.com/tutorials/set-up-raspberry-pi-octoprint/) and install the PiNozCam

-- Raspberry Pi 3B(x32, >=2GB) : 5 images / minute (Acceptable)
+- Raspberry Pi 3B(>=2GB) : 5 images / minute (Acceptable)

-  Recommand to set Max Failure Count to 1 at this inference speed.
+  It is advised to adjust the **Max Failure Count to 1** when operating at this rate of inference.

 We strongly recommend **fan cooling** to maintain optimal performance.
 Although PiNozCam can run on PiZero W 2, their longer inference times make them less recommended options.

+**Limitation**: Please note, PiNozCam is optimized for **stable OctoPi images** (Bullseye in 32-bit OS system) and all **64-bit OS systems**.
+For those utilizing other 32-bit Debian platforms, such as OctoPi Nightly (Bookworm armhf platforms) or older OctoPi images (Buster armhf platforms), it's essential to select arm64 builds for compatibility.
+This ensures a seamless experience and maintains the high performance of PiNozCam in diverse environments.

-However,PiNozCam can run other CPUs.
+However, PiNozCam can run other CPUs.
 If you want to use other methods:

 - **PC with Intel i5 10600** (x64, Ubuntu) : 150 images / minute